Van Treese family, prosecutors ask U.S. Supreme Court to let Glossip execution advance

 Two juries have found Glossip guilty and sentenced him to death.

-Glossip is asking the U.S. Supreme Court “to adopt the novel theory that, when a state Attorney General personally disagrees with a decision below, that unhappiness trumps all other procedural requirements,” Monday's brief from Van Treese's family and state prosecutors said.
+According to Monday's brief from Van Treese's family and state prosecutors, Glossip is asking the U.S. Supreme Court “to adopt the novel theory that, when a state Attorney General personally disagrees with a decision below, that unhappiness trumps all other procedural requirements.”

-The U.S. Supreme Court has no jurisdiction to review the case, the brief said.
+The U.S. Supreme Court has no jurisdiction to review the case, the brief says.

-Under state law, Drummond does not have the last word on the validity of the conviction, which is up to the Oklahoma Court of Criminal Appeals, the brief said.
+Under state law, Drummond does not have the last word on the validity of the conviction, which is up to the Oklahoma Court of Criminal Appeals, the brief says.

-“Adopting the Attorney General’s position would transfer the last word from five judges with protection against political influence to a single, politically elected officer,” the brief said.
+“Adopting the Attorney General’s position would transfer the last word from five judges with protection against political influence to a single, politically elected officer,” the brief continues.

 Derek Van Treese, Barry Van Treese’s son, said Drummond does not have the power to unilaterally decide the fairness of a sentence.